What Muscles Does a Rowing Machine Work? Before & After Pics & Benefits

 Arm Muscles (Triceps)

-During the recovery phase, the triceps are seated rowing machine muscles worked that play a role in extending the arms forward.
+During the recovery phase, the triceps are the muscles worked by a seated rowing machine that play a role in extending the arms forward.

 Can I Build Muscle by Using a Rowing Machine?

-Using rowing machines regularly can help build and tone muscles—what muscles does a rowing machine work?
+Using rowing machines regularly can help build and tone muscles.
 They work muscles in the upper body including the biceps, back muscles and lower body muscles such as the glutes, calves and hamstrings.

 These muscles will get stronger as a result of resistance placed on them; in this case the resistance from the rowing machines will cause muscles in the legs and arms to grow and become lean—this especially holds true for beginners to workout programs such as beginners powerlifting programs.

 However, if serious muscle building is the goal, then the rowing machine will not be the ideal way to move forward.
-A holistic strength training program such as a beginner hypertrophy program is required and since the rowing machine is a pulling exercise, cable rows which are a compound exercise are a better way to pack on muscle in the back and the arms.4
+For a comprehensive strength training program, consider a beginner hypertrophy program.
+Since rowing is a pulling exercise, cable rows, a compound exercise, are more effective for building muscle in the back and arms.14

 They can provide a much higher resistance due to selection of varying weights which allows for progressive overloading and also give the lifter the ability to switch grips to target different parts of the back—the lower body is not however targeted by cable rows.